 Music for baking: It brings people together

 Baking is a social activity.
 It indulges your senses and uplifts your mood.
-Music takes thing up a notch.
+Music takes things up a notch.
 When my friends come over and we cook together, the soul, jazz and disco tunes suddenly hit the record player.
 It’s a party.
 The vibe is flying.
 I might be leading the dessert baking, but friends taste the creation along the way and have a hand in decorating it.
 It’s ultimately a joint creation: a product of the moment, a fusion of love, creativity, energy and music.
 The temperature is running high!

 The convergence of cake, music and art